Public Safety & Homeland Security

 As a former Alameda County prosecutor, I know first-hand how dangerous our communities can be and the importance of keeping Americans safe.
 I spent seven years fighting to make sure that those who violated the law are punished, and I have now brought that spirit to Congress.
 The federal government should be both addressing regional and national crime issues and supporting state and local police and law enforcement with the resources they need to protect our streets.

 I was an intern on Capitol Hill on September 11, 2001, and am mindful of the threats we face here at home.
 It is also a key job of the federal government to protect our homeland from terrorism and be prepared to respond in the unlikely event of an attack.
-As a Member of the Intelligence Committee, and as ranking Democrat on its CIA Subcommittee, I believe protecting Americans is Congress’ most solemn duty.
+As a member of the Intelligence, Judiciary, and Homeland Security committees, I believe protecting Americans is Congress’ most solemn duty.

 What I am Doing for You

-I led 66 House members in urging strong funding for the Transit Security Grant Program to help America’s mass transit agencies keep their riders safe and secure.
+I led 84 House members in urging strong funding for the Transit Security Grant Program to help America’s mass transit agencies keep their riders safe and secure.
+(I led 66 members in a similar effort in the 114th Congress.)

 I convened a discussion on juvenile justice and how to break the cycle of poverty and crime in March 2016 at the Alameda County Juvenile Court and detention facility in San Leandro.